TanGentleman/TanTan/Issues.md

 [ x ] : fix being tested
 # Active Issues:
+[ x ] Checks to see if directories valid first.
+!
+Functions to make all needed folders
+!
+Do reddit API key check before any workflow progress !!
+Make a datatype that holds engine configuration (Should it be passed slow_status?)

 Chatbot.py
 - [ ! ] Debug statements/variables that don't clutter, and have purpose.